-Needless to say, I am all for shortcuts, and I am thankful for all the things that make my life easier.
+Needless to say, I am all for shortcuts, and am thankful for all the things that make my life a little easier.
 For instance, the ready-made products stashed in my kitchen cabinet.There are times when you desperately want to prepare a meal quickly without any hassle and I seem to be having those moments a lot lately.

 Which brings us to my latest discovery: Ninben Tsuyunomoto.
 It's bottled tsuyu made for lazy homecooks such as yours truly.

 For those who don't know, Tsuyu is the soup base or dipping sauce for noodles and other Japanese dishes like tempura.
 Its common ingredients are dashi (broth or stock made of dried kelp and fish), soy sauce and mirin (japanese rice wine).